Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

-The difference between an exchange and bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
+The difference between an exchange and a bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
 Once the odds are matched, your bet is placed.

 Bookmakers only allow you to place back bets, and only give you the odds at which they want to set.
 This is usually a lot lower to what you will get on an exchange – limiting the potential profit that can be made with that bet.